Problem-solving flowchart: A visual method to find perfect solutions

 3. Branch out from each of the subtopics with examples or additional details about the possible cause.
 As you add more information, make sure you are keeping the most important ideas closer to the main idea in the center.

 Alternatively, you could use mind maps to brainstorm solutions once you discover the root cause.
-Search through Lucidchart’s mind maps template library or add the mind map shape library to quickly start your own mind map.
+Try our free mind map template or add the mind map shape library to quickly start your own mind map.

 Create a problem-solving flowchart